agnesmcc/capstone_project_two/proposal.md

 ## Data

 The application should allow users to create listings, but at first it will be empty.
 In order to exercise the ability to search and bid on other auctions it should generate some fake listings.
-The application willl use an API to generate this fake data so that there are some unique and realistic items to search for.
+The application will use an API to generate this fake data so that there are some unique and realistic items to search for.

 ## Plan for Creating Application